MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365.md

 ## OneDrive

-Each user's OneDrive can be provisioned in or moved to a satellite location in accordance with the user's PDL.
+Each user's OneDrive can be provisioned in or moved by an administrator to a satellite location in accordance with the user's PDL.
 Personal files are then kept in that geo location, though they can be shared with users in other geo locations.

 ## Sites and Office 365 Groups

-When a user creates a SharePoint group-connected site, their PDL is used to determine the geo location where the site and its associated mailbox is created.
-If the user's PDL value hasn't been set, then the site and mailbox are created in the central location.
+When a user creates a SharePoint group-connected site, their PDL is used to determine the geo location where the site and its associated group mailbox is created.
+If the user's PDL value hasn't been set, or has been set to geo location that hasn't been configured as a satellite location, then the site and mailbox are created in the central location.

 When a user creates an Office 365 Group in Outlook or Outlook Online, or a team in Teams, the same logic is applied to determine the location of the site and group.